 However, you can always choose a dedicated software that can update the correct driver version in just a few clicks safely.

-That’s about it for our article about the problem with upside down screen in Windows 10.
+That’s about it for our article about the problem with an upside-down screen in Windows 10.
 In case you have any comments, questions, or suggestions, just let us know in the comments below.